stefanpalmer/learn_command_line_exercises/do_more_chapter_2/Readme.md

     Stefans-MacBook-Pro:learn_command_line_exercises $ pwd
     /Users/nafetsremlap/workspace/davinci_coders_t2_2016/homework/learn_command_line_exercises

+  I found it by going into Finder, davinci_coders_t2_2016 folder under favorites, and into the learn_command_line_exercises folder

 ### No, seriously, type it 20 times and say it out loud.
 Sssh.
 Just do it.